Afghanistan–Pakistan relations: Background

+History

+From the Afghan Civil War to the War on Terror

 Although the victorious mujahideen formed a government in 1992 through the Peshawar Accords, Pakistan remained unhappy with new leaders Rabbani and Massoud, including their foreign policy of maintaining friendly relations with India as during the communist era.
 Pushing for a "trusted" friendly government in Afghanistan, the Pakistani intelligence started funding Hekmatyar-the only mujahideen commander not to sign the Accords-to fight against the new Afghan government in hopes that he would win and install a new government.
 Through Pakistani funding, Hekmatyar's forces sieged Kabul city with thousands of rockets for three years, killing thousands.
 However, upon realizing that Hekmatyar was unable to take power in Kabul, Pakistan looked elsewhere.

-The Taliban movement had just formed with the help of then-Pakistani Interior Minister, Naseerullah Babar, and the Pakistani intelligence threw its weight behind the new movement.
+Pakistan was heavily involved in creating the Taliban in 1994.
+Pakistan saw the Taliban as a way to secure trade routes to Central Asia and establish a government in Kabul friendly to its interests.
+The role of the Pakistani military has been described by international observers as well as by the anti-Taliban leader Ahmad Shah Massoud as a "creeping invasion".
+Pakistani Interior Minister, Naseerullah Babar is said to threw weight behind the Taliban.
 Around September 1994, the Taliban movement captured the Afghan city of Kandahar and began its long conquest with help from Pakistan.
 The Taliban claimed that they wanted to clean Afghanistan from the warlords and criminals.
 According to Pakistan and Afghanistan expert Ahmed Rashid, "between 1994 and 1999, an estimated few Pakistanis volunteers trained and fought in Afghanistan" keeping the Taliban regime in power.
 The role of the Pakistani military during that time has been described by some international observers as a "creeping invasion" of Afghanistan.
 UN documents also reveal the role of Arab and Pakistani support troops in the Taliban massacre campaigns.

 In late 1996, the Islamic Emirate of Afghanistan emerged and established close relations with neighbouring Pakistan.
 However, the relations began to decline when the Taliban refused to endorse the Durand Line despite pressure from Islamabad, arguing that there shall be no borders among Muslims.
 A discussion over the Durrand Line between the-then Taliban leader Mohammed Omar and Naseerullah Babar ended abruptly.
 Omar called Babar, who was an ethnic Pashtun, a traitor for saying that "all problems would be resolved" should the Durrand Line be recognised by the Taliban government.